 - Photo must be taken in a landscape orientation ⇔ NOT portrait ⇕, OR square

-- Photo dimensions must be 3,580 pixels wide by 2,550 pixels high at a resolution of 300 dpi or higher (use a digital camera if possible, as opposed to a phone).
+- Photo dimensions must be 3,580 pixels wide by 2,550 pixels high at a resolution of 300 dpi or higher (use a digital camera if possible).
 These are minimum requirements for the printers.
 Photos of this quality are usually several MB in file size each.

 - Photo should clearly feature your dog as the main element of the shot.